Multilayer Insulation

 A typical MLI blanket layup includes multiple layers of thin metallized plastic films that can have a variety of coatings, conductivities, and optical appearances that are uniquely designed for every situation.
 The thin-coated plastic films or reflector layers are responsible for passively emitting or absorbing incoming radiation.
 By utilizing a large quantity of reflector layers, higher thermal efficiency can be achieved.

-How do MLI blankets work?
+How do MLI (Thermal) blankets work?

 +